b0o/wlr-which-key/README.md

 When executed a command will normally end the `wlr_which_key` process.
 If you want certain commands to keep the UI open after they execute then configure those specific commands with (`keep_open: true`).

+To hide a key from the display while keeping it functional, set `hide: true`.
+Hidden keys will still respond to input but won't appear in the menu.

 Example config:

 ```yaml